PowerBI-tips/website-downloads/README.md

 File download for the [Segmented Filtering with Slicers tutorial](https://powerbi.tips/2018/06/segmented-filtering-with-slicers/).
 Thanks for visiting the site and I hope you are finding value in the content provided here.
 If you like the content please consider supporting the site by purchasing this file.

 ## Layouts Folder
+Layouts are prebuild reports.
+No data just visuals and styling placed on pages.
+This was our initial design and thought for creating template reports for Power BI.
+However, over the years Power BI the product has evolved and now we have a full report builder experience.
+You can now build and download your own reports at the new [PowerBI.Tips Power Designer](https://tools.powerbi.tips).

 ## Scrims Folder
 Scrims could also be referred to as a background, are images that are used behind your visuals on a report page.
 Scrims add polish designs to your report.
 This folder contains collections of free scrims for you to use within your reports.